Pointwise Maximal Leakage

+When the distribution $P_X$ is highly skewed with either $\mathbb E[X] \to 1$ or $\mathbb E[X] \to k$ the gap between $\epsilon$ and $\alpha$ vanishes and $\epsilon \to \alpha$ since Jensen's inequality holds with equality for degenerate distributions.
+On the other hand, when $X$ is uniformly distributed, the bound reduces to $\epsilon \leq \frac{\alpha}{2}$ and the gap between $\epsilon$ and $\alpha$ is maximized.
+Thus, incorporating information about the prior is useful as it may lead to smaller privacy parameters under favorable conditions. \end{example}

-Conspicuous by its absence in the above result is the post-processing property for the $(\epsilon, \delta)$-PML privacy guarantee.
+Conspicuous by its absence in Proposition~\ref{prop:data_processing_1} is the post-processing property for the $(\epsilon, \delta)$-PML privacy guarantee.
 It turns out that, in general, $(\epsilon, \delta)$-PML is not closed under post-processing.
 To understand why, let us consider the following example.

 \begin{example} Suppose $X$ is a uniformly distributed random variable defined over an alphabet with four elements, and that the Markov chain $X-Y-Z$ holds.
 Suppose the channels $P_{Y \mid X}$ and $P_{Z \mid Y}$ are defined as